bennyLCK/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User requests to find articles with given keywords.
+The given index is invalid.

     * 2a1.
-PressPlanner displays a filtered list of articles found.

-      Use case resumes at step 3.

-* 3a.
-The given index is invalid.

-    * 3a1.
 PressPlanner shows an error message.

       Use case resumes at step 2.